← Case studies

 Handing designs off to developers

-Finding design compromises to speed up development, while still meeting business and user goals
+Finding design compromises to speed up development, while still meeting business and user goals.

 A set of mockups on Figma